markvanderloo/devariance/README.md

 # devariance
-paper on data editing variance
+LaTeX source for paper on data editing variance